-After 2 months it was time to leave Scotland and to drive back South.
-We had no clue the beauty that was still waiting for us.
+After 2 months in Scotland it was time to leave and to drive back South.
+We had no clue the beauty that was still waiting for us in Wales.

 The lake district is a region in North West England, know for its beautiful lakes, woods and mountains.
 Thus, a popular holiday destination.